RGB LED Coaster Using Piksey Atto

 I wanted to add some RGB to my work desk and I decided to create an RGB LED coaster using the common WS2812B RGB LEDs.
 I couldn’t find a board that was small enough for this and so I decided to design a new board which is now being released as the Piksey Atto.
 It’s an incredibly tiny little, Arduino compatible development board with USB.
-If you do build a lot of DIY projects then I think you should definitely check out the Kickstarter campaign for it using the link below:

 The video below shows you how I build this LED coaster and I would recommend you watch that first to get an understanding of the process.
 I will cover the important sections in this post.